syeomans0/stats507/README.md

-# stats507
+# Stats507: Data Science and Analytics using Pythong
-Repo for HW and projects for STATS 507 winter 2025 semester
+Repo for homework assignments and projects for STATS 507 at University of Michigan, Winter 2025 semester.
+This course surveys popular tools among data scientists and starts with an accelerated intro to programming in Python before moving onto Python's computing stack.
+This repo will be used to store my homework from the class and a final project at the end.